rgbkrk/rgbkrk.github.io/_posts/2013-06-15-used-books.markdown

 However, as an open source zealot none of these match what I want for the future, which is community maintained software that anyone can contribute to.
 We'd like to enable used book stores, co-ops, new book stores, really anyone wanting to track inventory of books with ISBNs.

 My wife and I would love to start a nonprofit used book store and coffee shop, but we're not ready for that yet.
-We'll start building the software and work towards this side goal.
+We'd love to start building the software and work towards this side goal.

-If you want to join us on this adventure, hit me up on [GitHub](http://github.com/rgbkrk/) or [Twitter](http://twitter.com/rgbkrk/).
+If you want to join us on this adventure, hit me up on [Twitter](http://twitter.com/rgbkrk/) or [GitHub](http://github.com/rgbkrk/).